 The Background Limited SR is called out here due to its potential importance, and also because it was defined late in the JWST APT development process.
 If you have used the ETC to assess the sensitivity of your proposed observations to the time-variable infrared background levels and made the decision to limit the scheduling windows based on this assessment, the Background Limited SR may be selected in APT.
 By default, selecting this SR means that the observation will be scheduled only at a time where the expected background levels are within 10% of the minimum background expected at that position on the celestial sphere.
 That is, the full range of background variation at the target position is assessed, and the 10th percentile of that range is applied as the upper limit allowed.

 The extent to which this SR will restrict the schedulability can be assessed using the JWST Backgrounds Tool (JBT).
 If the default of the "within 10%" is overly restrictive for your use case, the Background Limited SR provides a small selection of less-restrictive options to choose from that will increase the scheduling window (e.g., within 20%, 40%, and 80% of the lowest background level).

 Accessing special requirements in APT

 Each observation template in APT has a tab labeled Special Requirements.
-Upon clicking on this tab, two boxes appear in the GUI, one for Implicit Requirements and one for Explicit Requirements.
+Upon clicking on this tab, two boxes appear in the GUI, one for Implicit Requirements and one for user-specified (or explicit) Special Requirements.

 Implicit requirements are placed on observations automatically by the scheduling system, and are not editable; they are shown to the user for information only.
 For example, for any multi-visit observations (like mosaics), the system places an implicit GROUP WITHIN 53 DAYS special requirement to prevent the visits from being spread out unnecessarily.
 You cannot remove the requirement, but you can change it in any way except to make it a longer interval.